dabeaz-course/practical-python/README.md

 development.
 It has been in continual development since 2007 and battle tested in real-world classrooms.
-Usually, it's taught in-person over the span of three or four days--requiring approximately 25-35 hours of work.
+Usually, it's taught in-person over the span of three or four days--requiring approximately 25-35 hours of intense work.
 This includes the completion of approximately 130 hands-on coding exercises.

 ## Target Audience